yk-liu/yk-liu.github.io/_posts/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III/2019-05-01-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-III.md

 ---

-***Smarty***: The quantum computing is quite complicated and can be hard to understand.
-If I make use of electrons in Stern-Gerlach experiment as qubits and gates. like this:
+***Smarty***: Quantum computing is quite complicated and can be hard to understand.
+If I make use of electrons in a Stern-Gerlach experiment as qubits and gates. like this:
 <img src='./assets/incorrect-implementation-of-TQC.png' alt="an incorrect implementation of TQC" width="60%">
 Then it will be very intuitive for me and the reader!

 ---

-***`Dummy`***: Then why haven't anyone done so?
+***`Dummy`***: Then why hasn't anyone done so?
 This is perfect for heuristic educations as well as actual commercial/ experimental setups.
-Yet I looked up in the internet, but no one seemed to have made such construction.
+Yet I looked up on the internet, but no one seemed to have made such construction.
 The only paper I found is about an implementation using Mach Zehnder Interferometer[^1] (see table 3. about how each gate is implemented).

 ---